-The copydoc command can be used recursively, but cycles in the copydoc relation will be broken and flagged as an error.
+The \copydoc command can be used recursively, but cycles in the \copydoc relation will be broken and flagged as an error.

 Note that both the brief description and the detailed documentation will be copied.
-See \cmdcopybrief and \cmdcopydetails for copying only the brief or detailed part of the comment block.
+See \copybrief and \copydetails for copying only the brief or detailed part of the comment block.